hkuplg/fcore/README.md

 compiler, such as call-by-name, record syntax, modules, thunk, type synonyms, etc.

-Particularly, in `examples/fractals`, there is a interesting program that draws a fractal.
+Particularly, in `examples/fractals`, there is an interesting program that draws a fractal.

 ## Troubleshooter